SoumyaeCodes/DockDecoder/README.md

-# ML_pipeline
+# DockDecoder
-A basic end-to-end ML-based pipeline project.
+A basic end-to-end ML-based pipeline project for generating summaries from a given PDF document.

 ## Setting Up Your Development Environment
 For an efficient development experience, please follow these two essential steps: